 While getting ready for the trip, in addition to the incredulous look in many of my friends’ eyes when told about my next destination, I began wondering what Iran would be like.
 Having been somewhat isolated from the Western world for almost 40 years, I wondered whether it would be like Cuba or Burma, looking somewhat frozen in the era when their communications with the rest of the world mostly stopped.
-To be clear, I was not expecting to see hot pants, bellbottom pants, and platform shoes, but I wondered whether Iran would feel like it has been in a time warp?
+To be clear, I was not expecting to see hot pants, bellbottom pants, and platform shoes, but I wondered whether Iran would feel like it has been in a time warp.
 And speaking of hot pants, I also pondered about the dress code.
-We were told that in keeping with Islamic rules, women must cover their hair and dress conservatively.
+We were told that in keeping Islamic rules, women must cover their hair and dress conservatively.
 Does that mean that every woman wears a black chador, a long black veil that covers the entire body?
 And how will Iranians react when we tell them that we are Americans?
 Will we get suspicious and wary looks?

 Though not as numerous as the mosques, the bazaars are also a big part of the Iranian way of life.
-They are huge and most things can be purchased at the bazaar.
+They are huge, and most things can be purchased at the bazaar.
 The Grand Bazaar in Tehran is the biggest and was full of people when we were there, some preparing for Nowruz, the Iranian New Year.
-But in every town and village, there are also bazaars selling fragrant spices, dried fruits and nuts, lots of pomegranate (a favorite here) and also clothes, fabric, jewelry, copper pots and, of course, many, many carpets.
+But in every town and village, there are also bazaars selling fragrant spices, dried fruits and nuts, lots of pomegranate (a favorite here), and also clothes, fabric, jewelry, copper pots, and, of course, many, many carpets.
 As hospitality is taken seriously in Iran, there is always a cup of tea ready for you at the bazaar.

 Welcome to Iran,